Production Settings

 Auto-Show Next Stage

-Whether or not to open the next window for the next stage after a stage is finalised.
-Select Yes or No from the drop-down menu.
+Select whether or not to open the next window for the next stage after a stage is finalised.

-Yes: When finalising the stage the next stage of the production run will be opened automatically.
+Yes: After finalising the stage, the next stage of the production run will be opened automatically.

-No: When finalising the stage the open production run window will be closed.
+No: After finalising the stage, the open production run window will be closed.

 Batch Coding